Arthur Barbosa: Biography

-He was obsessed with Royalty and amassed the finest collection of original photographs of members of European and Russian royal families from 1850 to 1914.
+He developed a strong interest in royalty and assembled an extensive collection of original photographs of members of European and Russian royal families from 1850 to 1914.

 Personal life

 He was married three times but had no children, his last marriage to Isobel lasted 34 years until his death in 1995, aged 89 despite his long-held belief that the ideal marriage was a contract for nine years.